chennie-fang/Coding3_element2/README.md

 ### 2. creat a model and save weights
 code from: https://www.tensorflow.org/api_docs/python/tf/keras/Model#compute_metrics

 In the second notebook（02_creat_cnn_model.ipynb） I made a model using CNN which got the features of the sea hare by recognising and classifying it.
 I want to use this model to replace the pre-trained model in deepdream.
-But I found that if I replace the pre-trained model in deepdream, the generated image will be full of noise, so I replaced the weights of the pre-trained model and I saved the weights of this model here.
+But I found that if I replace the pre-trained model in deepdream, the generated image will be full of noise, so I replaced the weights of the pre-trained model and I saved the weights of this model（sea_hera_cnn1.weight.h5）.

 ### 3. use deepdream to make different images
 code from: https://www.tensorflow.org/tutorials/generative/deepdream?hl=zh-cn